prabhat-123/Attendance_System_Using_Face_Recognition/README.md

         cd /*location to the repository */
-        e.g cd E:/sharemarket_project (location to the repository in local computer)
+        e.g cd E:/Attendance_system_using_face_recognition/ (location to the repository in local computer)

   After changing the working directory to the current repository/project create a virtual environment by using the following commands:
      On Windows:
+    For Visual Studio Code Users

      python -m venv venv